samG406/Spotlight-task/README.md

 ### Layout Conversion

-**Flexbox Containers**: When a node has `layoutMode` set, it generates flexbox CSS.
-The system detects `primaryAxisSizingMode` and `counterAxisSizingMode` to determine whether dimensions should be fixed pixels or auto-sized.
-Children within flex containers flow naturally without explicit positioning.
+**Flexbox Containers**: When an element uses flexbox layout, the system creates flexbox CSS.
+It checks the sizing settings to decide whether sizes should be fixed pixels or automatic.
+Elements inside flex containers flow naturally without needing exact positions.

-**Absolute Positioning**: For non-flex containers, the system calculates offsets by subtracting parent bounding box coordinates from child coordinates.
-This prevents layout drift that occurs when using large margin values.
-Root-level containers use relative positioning to establish a positioning context.
+**Absolute Positioning**: For elements that don't use flexbox, the system figures out positions by subtracting parent element coordinates from child element coordinates.
+This prevents elements from moving to wrong places that happens when using large margin values.
+Top-level containers use relative positioning to create a reference point for positioning.

 ### Color and Gradient Handling

-Figma uses a 0-1 normalized color space.
-The conversion multiplies values by 255 and rounds to integers.
+Figma uses colors stored as numbers between 0 and 1.
+The conversion multiplies these by 255 and rounds to whole numbers.
 For gradients, the system:
-- Extracts gradient stops and converts positions (0-1) to percentages
+- Gets gradient points and converts their positions (0-1) to percentages
-- Calculates linear gradient angles from `gradientHandlePositions` using atan2
+- Calculates linear gradient angles from gradient handle positions using math functions
-- Maps gradient types to appropriate CSS functions (linear-gradient, radial-gradient, conic-gradient)
+- Maps gradient types to the right CSS functions (linear-gradient, radial-gradient, conic-gradient)

 ### Typography Conversion

-Text nodes require special handling because Figma stores text properties separately from fills.
+Text elements need special handling because Figma stores text properties separately from colors.
 The system:
-- Applies fills as `color` (not `background`) for text nodes
+- Applies colors as text color (not background) for text elements
-- Converts `lineHeightPx` and `lineHeightPercent` appropriately
+- Converts line height values whether they're in pixels or percentages
-- Handles letter-spacing in both PIXELS and PERCENT units
+- Handles letter-spacing in both pixel and percentage units
-- Detects single-line text by comparing line-height to font-size ratio and applies `white-space: nowrap`
+- Detects single-line text by comparing line-height to font-size and prevents text wrapping

 ### Input Field Detection